 LAIF is regulated by the California Government Code under the oversight of the Treasurer of the State of California.
 The fair value of the District's investment in this pool is reported in the accompanying financial statements at amounts based on the District's pro-rata share of the fair value provided by LAIF for the entire LAIF portfolio.
 The balance available for withdrawal is based on the accounting records maintained by LAIF, which are recorded on the amortized cost basis.
-The amortized cost approximates fair value.
 LAIF invests some of its portfolio in derivatives.
 Detailed information on derivative investments held by this pool is not readily available.
 Investments in LAIF are not rated by a national rating agency.